sanjanajadhavv/Machine-Learning-Portfolio/README.md

 This assignment utilizes the **Card Image Dataset** on Kaggle to showcase image classification using a sequential model, CNN model, and a pre-trained model.
 I utilized the Tensorflow library to import both the training and testing datasets and employed Matplotlib to plot the distribution of the classes as well as a sample of the training data.
 I developed a Sequential model and a CNN model, and plotted their accuracy for each epoch to analyze their performance.
 Furthermore, I employed the MobileNet V2 model to evaluate transfer learning.
 - sequential model, convolutional neural network model, & pre-trained model: [code](Image_Classification/image_classification.ipynb), [report](Image_Classification/image_classification.pdf), & [dataset](Image_Classification/data)

+## Summary
+The past semester spent taking this class has been amazing.
+I have acquired proficiency in two new programming languages: R & Python.
+For years, I wanted to get into Machine Learning, but didn't know where to begin since I lacked knowledge of Python, which is a prerequisite for most online learning resources.This class has taught me numerous algorithms, primarily regression, classification, clustering, and more.
+I am so elated that I discovered a new area in computer science that has piqued my interest and allows me to apply my passion for mathematics.

+**Future Plans:** Currently, I am looking forward to revisiting my ASL translator project and independently building the CNN model.
+Additionally, next semester I am enrolled in Human Language Technologies, which is a continuation of Machine Learning and places more emphasis on Natural Language Processing (NLP).
+I am excited to continue my learning journey and expand my knowledge in machine learning.
+This field has captured my interest, and I am eagerly anticipating more career opportunities where I can showcase the skills I have acquired in this class.

+I am deeply grateful to **Professor Mazidi** for her exceptional teaching.
+She has helped me begin my Machine Learning journey, and I appreciate everything she has done for me.